-Single-cell sequencing applications are frequently limited by data sparsity, which has been addressed both experimentally and bioinformatically (Lahnemann et al., 2020;Bouland et al., 2023;Sant et al., 2023).
-One strategy to counteract the sparsity for scATAC-seq data is to aggregate multiple similar cells (Pliner et al., 2018;Chen et al., 2019).
+Single-cell sequencing applications are frequently limited by data sparsity, which has been addressed both experimentally and bioinformatically (Lahnemann et al., 2020; Bouland et al., 2023; Sant et al., 2023).
+One strategy to counteract the sparsity for scATAC-seq data is to aggregate multiple similar cells (Pliner et al., 2018; Chen et al., 2019).
 However, this leads to the loss of information on stochastic differences between individual cells.
-The scTurboATAC protocol introduced here improved the experimental data acquisition and resulted in a higher library complexity with a consistently lower number of duplicates and higher number of integration events per cell (Table S1).
-These enhancements led to better results in the downstream analysis as shown for cell clustering and computation of TF motif footprints and activities.
-Furthermore, scTurboATAC improved the co-accessibility analysis to detect interactions between cis-regulatory elements, which was conducted here without aggregating cells to capture stochastic changes of chromatin accessibility.
+The scTurboATAC protocol introduced here resulted in a higher library complexity with a consistently lower number of duplicates and higher number of integration events per cell (Supplementary Table S3).
+These enhancements led to better results in the downstream analysis as shown for the resolution of cell types, computation of TF motif footprints and activities as well as coaccessibility analysis between cis-regulatory elements.
+We showed for instance that scTurboATAC resolved an additional cell cluster in the B-cell population.
+The TF activity computed revealed ATF3 as one of the TFs with elevated activity for this specific B-cell cell state.
+This cell state might be governed by ATF3, since it is a central factor for numerous functions related to immunity.
+Furthermore, we also observed opposing activities for PU1.-IRF and OCT2.
+This is in line with ATF3 acting as a repressor of IRF targets as reported previously (Garber et al., 2012; Labzin et al., 2015).